krishna-waidande/krishna-waidande.github.io/README.md

 ## Fifth Approach

 We can **create n temp files and store 1 chunk in one temp file.
-In this way, we will read the whole file and store that all data in temp files in reverse order so that while reading from temp files we can read the data from the last file into an output file.
+In this way, we will read the whole file chunk by chunk and store that all data in temp files in reverse order so that while reading from temp files we can read the data from the last file into an output file.
 In this way, we can read k,k-1,k-2th & so on files into our output file.and after reading all temp files I deleted those files dynamically.** by using this approach I get required output.